EisernSchild/tinyscript-plusplus/README.md

 ## Building

-add following files to your project :
+- add following files to your project :

     * "tinyscript.h"
     * "tinyexpr.h"
     * "tinyexpr.cpp"

+- define "TE_FLOAT" if using "float" type instead of "double" for expressions (in "tinyexpr.cpp" as well)
+- include "tinyscript.h"
+- enlist variables (both floating point and boolean)
+- provide your script code string to TinyScript++ to compile
+- evaluate the compiled script with the values given to your variables

 ## Example